nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

+* 1a.
+System cannot find the specified student.
+    * 1a1.
+User <ins>adds the student to the system (UC01)<ins>.
+* Use case resumes from step 1.

 * 2a.
 System detects error in entered command.
     * 2a1.
 System displays error message and does not clear command line.
     * 2a2.
 User enters new command.
-* Steps 2a1-2a2 are repeated until all details entered are valid.
+* Steps 2a1-2a2 are repeated until all details entered are correct.
 * Use case resumes from step 3.

 *{More to be added}*